drifter1/compiler/README.md

 Statements Node with 1 statements
 Assign Node of entry res
 Assigning:
-Reference Node of entry value
-Reference Node of entry i
-Arithmetic Node of operator 2
-Reference Node of entry i
-Arithmetic Node of operator 0
+Arithmetic Node of operator 0 with result type 2 Return node:
-Return node:
 Return Node of ret_type 2
 Returning: